GitHub-Actions-migration-hands-on/github-terraform-oidc-ci-cd/README.md

 ##### Option 2: Service Principal

 1. Login to the [Azure Portal](https://portal.azure.com) with your Global Administrator account.
-1. Navigate to `Azure Active Directory` and select `App registrations`.
+1. Navigate to `Microsoft Entra ID` and select `App registrations`.
 1. Select `All applications`, then find the one you just created post-fixed with `dev` (e.g. `JFH-20221208-dev`).
 1. Select `Certificate & secrets`, then `Federated credentials`.
 1. There should only be one credential in the list, select that and take a look at the configuration.